Skip to main content

 Scalability

-More and more providers of contact center software use the Software-as-a-Service (SaaS) delivery model, which basically means customers can subscribe to a service rather than buying licensed software to enjoy the benefits of a specific technology.
+More and more providers of contact center management software use the Software-as-a-Service (SaaS) delivery model, which basically means customers can subscribe to a service rather than buying licensed software to enjoy the benefits of a specific technology.
 Common examples of this would be UCaaS (which we’d briefly touched upon above) and Contact Center as a Service (CCaaS)

 Thanks to the on-demand nature of the cloud-based SaaS model, pricing for call and contact center solutions are far more reasonable than they ever were in previous decades.
 Because you can access what you need through the cloud, it’s easy to upgrade or add more users to your plan if you need more features and resources.